 Bachelor of Arts in Dance, UNC Charlotte (2003)

-Master of Fine Arts in Dance, Hollins University (expected 2017)
+Master of Fine Arts in Dance, Hollins University (2017)

 Hometown: Monroe, NC

 Audrey Baran says that she “fell in love with modern/contemporary dance” at UNC Charlotte, “and it's now the focus of my professional life.”
-Currently completing her MFA at Hollins University in Virginia, she teaches dance at Open Door Studios and Charlotte Ballet Academy and yoga at Okra – all in Charlotte.
-Four years ago she founded Baran Dance.
+She teaches dance at Open Door Studios and Charlotte Ballet Academy and yoga at Okra – all in Charlotte.
+Seven years ago she founded Baran Dance.
 The contemporary dance company, which performs several times a year locally and regionally, frequently takes a multi-arts, experimental approach, performing in alternative spaces and incorporating local artists and musicians.
 Baran Dance also mentors young dancers with its apprentice program, BD2, and an outreach program through Our Bridge.